top of page

 • Avocados: Known for their creamy texture and healthy monounsaturated fats, avocados are a superfood in their own right.
 A single avocado can contain around 250-300 calories.

 • Dried Fruits: Dried fruits like raisins, apricots, and dates can be convenient and nutrient-rich snacks.
-However, due to the removal of water, they are much more caloric-dense than their fresh counterparts.
+However, due to water removal, they are much more caloric-dense than their fresh counterparts.
 A small handful of dried apricots can easily equate to 100-150 calories.

 • Coconut Products: Coconut oil, coconut milk, and shredded coconut offer healthy fats and a delicious flavor.
 Yet, they are also calorie-dense.
 A tablespoon of coconut oil has about 120 calories.